Canberra Modern 2019 was brought to you as part of the Canberra and Region Festival and with the generous support of an ACT Heritage Grant

 Saturday 13 April - 10am - 12pm.

-Join artist Trevor Dickinson on a bus tour of Canberra's iconic bus shelters - be prepared for some pop-up activities at some stops and some special guests along the way.
+Join artist Trevor Dickinson on a bus tour of Canberra's iconic bus shelters - our bus will stop at 6 stops - be prepared for some pop-up activities at some stops and some special guests along the way.

 Saturday 13 April 2019 - 2.00pm - 3.00pm